zcox10/personal_finance/README.md

 - **Tableau**: For creating interactive dashboards to visualize financial data.
 - **SendGrid API**: For sending automated alerts regarding data quality and budget performance.
 - **Python**: Main programming language used for data ingestion, processing, and automation.
-- **YAML**: Used for securely managing secrets and configuration settings.
+- **Google Secrets Manager**: Used for securely managing secrets and configuration settings.
+- **Google Cloud PubSub**: To generate a data pipeline that runs after each successive job.
+- **Google Cloud Scheduler**: For scheduling jobs to run on a daily cadence.
+- **Google Cloud Functions**: To run the python scripts for data processing.
 - **Jupyter Notebooks**: For exploratory data analysis and testing.

 ## How It Works